genzj/pyngwallpaper/README.md

 1. Read and parse National Geographic photography *Photo of Today* [website](http://photography.nationalgeographic.com/photography/photo-of-the-day/)

 1. If there is a wallpaper download link:
-    * if both its URL and target file name are same as last downloaded photo's, exit without error
+    * if both its URL and target file name are same as last downloaded photos', exit without error
-    * download it to **specified** folder
+    * download it to the **specified** folder
     * record the downloading URL, location of saved photo and downloading time in a text file, which locates in current user's personal folder
     * use it as wallpaper unless in **download-only** mode
     * exit

-1. If there isn't a wallpaper link, which means the photo may have  resolution improper to be wallpaper:
+1. If there isn't a wallpaper link, which means the photo may have  resolution improper to be a wallpaper:
     * if the **force** switch is on, do same as step 2
     * reduce **persistence** counter by 1; if it's 0, exit
     * go to the previous *Photo of The Day*, then do things again